almostearthling/when-command/README.md

 Please note that the full path to the command has to be used on the first run if the `/opt` based package or the manual installation were chosen: in this way **When** can recognize the installation type and set up the icons and shortcuts properly.

-### Uninstallation
+### Removal

-**When** can be uninstalled via `apt-get remove when-command` or `apt-get remove when-command-opt` if a package distribution was used, or by removing the newly created applet directory (`~/Applications/When` in the above example) if the source was unpacked as explained above.
+**When** can be uninstalled via `apt-get remove when-command` or `apt-get remove when-command-opt` if a package distribution was used, or by deleting the newly created applet directory (`~/Applications/When` in the above example) if the source was unpacked as explained above.
 Also, user data and the desktop shortcut symbolic links should be removed as follows:

 ```
 $ rm -f ~/.local/share/applications/when-command.desktop